yogat3ch/writing/Dynamic Voting System.md

 ##### Ratification / Passing Criteria
 Ratification of legislation is determined by the outcome of a voting phase that meets two criteria:
 ###### Star Voting
 Voting is done via a [star voting system](https://www.starvoting.org/) in which candidate legislation is attributed stars on a Likert 1-5 scale.
+Winners are determined by the average number of stars exceeding a _passing threshold_.
 Each voting domain can bring the _passing threshold_ to vote, wherein the threshold of the averaged star count a piece of legislation must achieve to pass is determined.
 The threshold is agreed upon at each layer of the political hierarchy.
 ###### Quorum / Representative Sampling
 The ratification also requires a quorum of voters for the given population area over which the legislation will preside.
 Quorum is established using a statistical modeling power calculation which requires a margin of error.
 $$n=\left(\dfrac{z_{\alpha/2}\sigma}{E}\right)^2$$